 Realme Narzo 20A sports a 6.65” HD+ display with a Snapdragon 665 chipset under the hood.
-The device has a 12+2+2MP rear camera setup alongside a 8MP front camera.
+The device has a 12+2+2MP rear camera setup alongside an 8MP front camera.
 It enjoys excellent power backup with its 5000 mAh battery and arrives in two color variants i.e. Glory Silver and Victory Blue.

 Realme Narzo 20 Pro

 The Pro variant, Realme Narzo 20 Pro brings on-board Helio G95 chipset with 65W SuperDart charging that will charge its 4500 mAh battery in just half an hour.
 The device packs in a 48MP+8MP+2MP+2MP sensor at the back while the front sports a 16MP sensor.
-The device packs in a 6.5” FHD+ panel with 90Hz refresh rate.
+The device packs in a 6.5” FHD+ panel with a 90Hz refresh rate.